AnErrupTion/MyFastEmulator/README.md

   ./myfastemu -vm your_configuration_file.conf

 You can also pass optional parameters
+  --delete                : Delete the desktop shortcut.
+  --shortcut              : Create a desktop shortcut.
   --snapshot apply <tag>  : Apply/restore a snapshot.
   --snapshot create <tag> : Create a snapshot.
   --snapshot delete <tag> : Delete a snapshot.